EventSaucePHP/LaravelEventSauce/README.md

 - `App\Domain\RegistrationRepository`
 - `database/migrations/xxxx_xx_xx_create_registration_domain_messages_table.php`

-These are all the files you need to get started with an Aggregate Root.
+These are all the files you need to get started with an https://github.com/EventSaucePHP/LaravelEventSauce.

 ### Generating Consumers

-Laravel EventSauce can also generate consumers for you.
+Laravel EventSauce can also generate [consumers](#consumers) for you.
 For example, run the `make:consumer` command to generate a `SendEmailConfirmation` process manager:

 ```bash
 php artisan make:consumer Domain/SendEmailConfirmation